 Room for Rabbit by Roni Schooter is a really beautiful book about divorce a little while after the initial breakup.
 In it, Kara’s dad has remarried and now new anxieties and feelings of not having a place in this new marriage have cropped up.
 This book is a lovely and in-depth look at feelings that accompany a parent’s remarriage after a divorce.
 The target is preschool but the text is pretty lengthy for kids under 5.
 If you need to, read ahead and edit for length.
 The illustrations and the story are great, even if the text is a little long for the intended audience.

 We Are Family by Ryan Wheatcroft is an excellent book about a whole bunch of different families.
 The text is merely talking about all the things that make up a family, all the things that families do, how they help each other, stick together when things are tough, and play together too!
 It talks about how different families can be and how one family may be very different from another.
 The magic of this book is really in the illustrations which show a diverse group of families page after page doing completely mundane family things.
 There is a family with two dads and one with two moms as well as a handful of other types of families.
 I love this book because family is a topic that all children can relate to and learning that families are diverse is a great way to learn that the world is.

 This is Our House by Hyewon Yum is a book I use often in my preschool class.
 The story is a simple and familiar one about the generations of a family that have lived in a house, but it is perfect for getting preschoolers to talk about their families.
 Who lives in your house?
 How has your house changed as you have grown?
 Do you still sleep in a crib?
 Does Grandma live with you?
 Etc… it’s become an essential tool for my teaching.

-Do you have a favorite book about families that I didn’t include?
+Do you have a favorite family book that I didn’t include?
 Tell me all about it in comments!